SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 to the variable after ``let``, which makes the unwrapped value available inside the block of code.

+..
+TODO: Just --> they are not limited to integers

 Switches support any kind of data, not just integers, and the matching criteria can be more complex